EconomyLens.com

 Adidas CEO Bjoern Gulden had his contract extended to 2030. ©AFP

 Herzogenaurach (Germany) (AFP) – Adidas’s shares slumped Wednesday after its 2026 outlook disappointed investors, while the German sportswear giant said any potential impact on its business from the Middle East war was still unclear.
-The maker of Gazelle and Samba trainers forecast operating profit would rise to 2.3 billion euros ($2.7 billion) in 2026, despite a 400-million-euro hit from US tariffs and negative exchange rate effects.
-The group’s shares fell about eight percent on the Frankfurt Stock Exchange to around 137 euros, adding to a steady slide in the stock in recent months.
+The maker of Gazelle and Samba trainers forecast operating profit would rise to 2.3 billion euros ($2.7 billion) this year, below analysts’ estimates.
+The figure was weighed down by an expected 400-million-euro hit from US tariffs and negative exchange rate effects.
+The group’s shares fell more than eight percent in Frankfurt, extending recent declines, but won back some ground later in the session and closed 3.6 percent lower at around 142 euros.

 Related